italiangrid/storm/clientSRM-guide.md

 <a name="srmStatusOfGetRequest">&nbsp;</a>
 ##### srmStatusOfGetRequest

-This function is used to check the status of the previously requested srmPrepareToGet.
+Check the status of the previously requested srmPrepareToGet.

 Request token from srmPrepareToGet must be provided.
 To check the status of the srmPrepareToGet request of the previous example:

 	# clientSRM statusptg -e httpg://ibm139.cnaf.infn.it:8444/ -t 51218a32-edc3-4f14-9ae9-89eec2b52146